RajashreePP/Invisibility-cloak/README.md

 ## Instruction to run code:
-Python must be installed in system. download and run the program using terminal
+Python must be installed in system. download and run the program using terminal, then webcam will open first frame will be captured as background and then you can show red colored things and it will create a mask over it to give invisibilty cloak effect.